Luke Harlen

 Luke Harlen (born 28 April 1984) is an Australian former professional rugby league footballer.
-He previously played for the Cronulla Sharks, North Queensland and the Wests Tigers in the National Rugby League.
+He previously played for the Cronulla-Sutherland Sharks, North Queensland Cowboys and the Wests Tigers in the National Rugby League.
 He played as a prop-forward.

 Background

 Harlen was born in Townsville, Queensland, Australia.

 Career

-Harlen made his debut for the Cronulla Sharks in 2006.
+Harlen made his debut for the Cronulla-Sutherland Sharks in 2006.

 Although contracted to the Wests Tigers for the 2008 season he did not play in the first-grade team.
 Harlen was released mid-season to play for the Northern Pride in the Queensland Cup competition.

 He made his debut for the North Queensland Cowboys against the Brisbane Broncos in Round 19, 2008 after being called up from the Northern Pride in the Queensland Cup competition.
-He returned to the Cronulla Sharks in 2010 and played a further 3 more NRL Games.
+He returned to the Cronulla-Sutherland Sharks in 2010 and played a further three more NRL Games.

-After being unsigned by the Cronulla Sharks in 2010, Harlen returned to the QLD Cup with the Northern Pride.
+After being unsigned by the Cronulla outfit in 2010, Harlen returned to the Queensland Cup with the Northern Pride.
 Harlen represented the QLD residents side in 2011 after strong performances with the Northern Pride.
-In 2012 the Nth QLD Cowboys signed the front rower on a one-year deal.
+In 2012, North Queensland signed the front rower on a one-year deal.
 Harlen retired midway through the 2012 season due to an ongoing knee injury.